What If Your AI Scientist Could Remember Why It Failed? EvoScientist's Self-Evolving Research Team

 EvoScientist does not solve memory by stuffing all history back into the prompt.
 That would be the lazy version.
 Instead, it splits memory into two parts, each serving a different stage.

+The first is ideation memory.
 This stores knowledge at the research-direction level: which directions look feasible, which ones have already failed, which patterns keep showing up in top-ranked ideas.
 Before RA starts generating new ideas, it retrieves relevant direction knowledge from this memory.
 So it does not begin from a blank whiteboard every time.
 It begins after reading the lab notebook.

+The second is experimentation memory.
 This stores knowledge at the implementation level: which data processing patterns are more stable, which training strategies work better, which code-search trajectories led to good implementations before.
 Before EA starts writing code and running experiments, it retrieves this memory.
 It is basically checking the lab survival guide before touching the equipment.

 Separating these two memories matters a lot.